unframework/article-modular-front-end/manuscript/the-button.md

 The standard button component now clearly declares the kinds of display styles it supports (normal and full-width), and no other code needs to break its encapsulation boundary.
 The sidebar will simply ask the button to render full-width, as can any other component.

-> The `-` prefix in `-full-width` is inspired by the BEM naming convention.
-BEM is a set of recommendations that we are not following verbatim (our starting point is a bit more application-centric) but the dash-modifier syntax combined with multi-class selector is excellent for avoiding accidentally triggering another component's CSS declarations.
+> The `-` prefix in `-full-width` is inspired by the so-called BEM naming convention.
+BEM describes its own naming scheme and methodology which we are not using, but we stick to its pattern of applying the `-` symbol to denote modifiers.

 ## CSS Inheritance and Tag Selectors